 Bob: Really?
 What was I thinking?
 I can't believe I was going to do something the Nazis did.

-Please note that this page is for examples where X is claimed to be bad due to being done, eaten, read, watched or whatever by demonstrably bad people.
+Please note that this page is for examples where X is claimed to be bad due to being done, eaten, read, watched, or what-have-you by demonstrably bad people.
 It's not for cases where the meaning is more "Look, just because he/she/it does/eats/reads/watches X, doesn't mean he/she/it is a good person."
 It's the difference between the fallacious argument "Hitler ate sugar, therefore sugar is bad" and the valid argument "Even Hitler ate sugar.
 Eating sugar does not automatically make you nice".

-Averted in Watchmen, where Rorschach uses the correct logic associated with this trope:
+- Averted in Watchmen, where Rorschach uses the correct logic associated with this trope:

 Nite Owl II on how he couldn't believe Adrian was the Big Bad: He's a pacifist, a vegetarian...